 As it stands, here is a list of live online sportsbooks in Colorado:

 Colorado is home to 31 commercial casinos.
 The properties are located within the city limits of three Rocky Mountain towns – Black Hawk, Century City, and Cripple Creek.

 Under the law, every one of these casinos is able to apply for a master license for sports betting.
-The master license, which will come with a yet-to-be-determined renewal fee, authorizes the casino to offer both retail and mobile wagering.
+The master license authorizes the casino to offer both retail and mobile wagering.

 Furthermore, the license allows the bearer to partner with up to two strategic operators.
 The in-state casinos can use a company for land-based sports betting, a company for online sports betting, or the same company for both types of betting.

 There are no restrictions regarding registration or any other type of activity through mobile sports betting.
 This freedom is likely critical to Colorado’s success in sports betting, since the state contains such wide swaths of famously-rugged terrain.

 The only restrictions on betting are on high school sports and esports.
 Prohibitions on wagering for high school events are ubiquitous throughout the US, and esports remain a somewhat suspicious commodity for some state lawmakers.

 If you have not had a chance to travel to other states with mobile sports betting, you could be understandably intimidated about getting started.
 However, playing on a Colorado sports betting app is largely the same as using any other mobile app.

 |DraftKings Sportsbook||Yes||May 1||Up to $1,025 Bonus|

 |BetRivers Sportsbook||Yes||May 1||Up to $250 Deposit Bonus|